dfo-mar-mpas/bioclassification/README.md

 ![ ](/output/allmap_trimmed.jpg)

 __Figure 1__ Bioregional classification of benthic marine fish and invertebrate communities based on regional reseach vessel (RV) surveys.

+** NB **

+Code available in this repository processes outputs from the analysis associated with O'Brien et al. (2023).
+Code for that analysis can be found at <https://github.com/obrienjm25/NW-Atl-bioclassification>